Разработчик: Giant Enemy Crab

 DUE PROCESS is a tactical FPS where tactics finally matter.
 Planning & teamwork are essential for victory because every map is procedurally generated.
 You'll be faced with a new challenge every time you play.

 Fresh maps make Due Process great.
-Levels are built in-house via a procedurally assisted level generation process and are delivered weekly via steam update, which means you won't be playing on the same stale level.
+Levels are built in-house via a procedurally assisted level generation process and are delivered periodically via steam update, which means you won't be playing on the same stale level.
 Our level designers edit each level before it goes out and are constantly trying new concepts.

 Teamwork starts with a goal.
 Discuss your strategy over voice chat, and use the planning phase to draw up a plan of attack.
 Deploy your assets wisely over the course of three rounds, as anything fielded from your armory won't come back if destroyed or lost.